mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/core-committers.md

 subsection: Getting Started
 ---

-A core committer is a maintainer on the Mattermost project that has merge access to the Mattermost repositories.
-They are responsible for reviewing pull requests, cultivating the Mattermost developer community and guiding the technical vision of Mattermost.
+A core committer is a maintainer on the Mattermost project that has merge access to Mattermost repositories.
+They are responsible for reviewing pull requests, cultivating the Mattermost developer community, and guiding the technical vision of Mattermost.
 If you have a question or need some help, these are the people to ask.

 Core Committers
 ---------------